deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "Master sergeant." he said quietly, greeting Legsy.
 "I'd like to hear your reasons for aborting the raid and pulling out, please."

 "Sir.
 The longer we took, the more likely the Hierarchy mind was to have just deleted the data.
-With all the lads up and running I was happy to take that chance, but after we got stuck on that trap and took casualties…"
+With all the lads up and running I was happy to take that chance, but after we got stuck on that trap and took casualties..."

 "You deemed it prudent to preserve assets?"